Satisfactory Academic Progress (SAP)

 If you have been placed on probation, an individualized plan will be designed specifically for your unique situation.

 The hold will remain on your account until you tend to this.
-Goodwin College wants each student to succeed, and we need to ensure that you understand how essential making satisfactory academic progress is to achieving your goals.
+Goodwin University wants each student to succeed, and we need to ensure that you understand how essential making satisfactory academic progress is to achieving your goals.

 You will lose your financial aid eligibility.
 The only way to seek to restore your financial aid is to complete an appeal.
 A letter of appeal is not a guarantee that your financial aid eligibility will be reinstated.

 Please keep in mind that there is a tight timeline between when you are notified that you did not make SAP for a second time and the deadline to turn in the appeal letter.
 If you think there is a chance that you will not make SAP after being on warning for a semester, please submit the appeal early to the Registrar Office.

 If your appeal is approved, you will be placed on Probation with financial aid.
 Once on Probation, you will meet with the Academic Progress Coordinator to develop an individualized academic plan.
-The plan is a contract that you will need to follow in order to maintain your financial aid and eligibility and to earn a degree at Goodwin College.
-If at any point you are not able to meet the terms of your plan, you may lose your eligibility for financial aid and/or the ability to earn a degree at Goodwin College.
+The plan is a contract that you will need to follow in order to maintain your financial aid and eligibility and to earn a degree at Goodwin University.
+If at any point you are not able to meet the terms of your plan, you may lose your eligibility for financial aid and/or the ability to earn a degree at Goodwin University.

 SAP is evaluated at the end of each semester, so each student’s academic standing (status) is subject to change after each evaluation.
 Academic Standing is updated for each registered student after grades are made official.